GreenDelta/openLCA2-manual/src/res_analysis/save_export.md

 **Save as result:**

 - This option creates the folder "Results" in the navigation panel.
-- The tab "Results" displays general information, Impact assessments results and Inventory results (Inputs & Outputs).
+- The tab "Results" displays general information, Impact assessment results and Inventory results (Inputs & Outputs).
 - Saving your results as a "result" allows you to easily access your results without the need to re-calculate them.
 In addition, it can serve as an easy way to compare calculations e.g. change of LCIA method.
 They can also be direclty used in product systems (see next paragraph).

 ![](../media/save_export_results_2.png)